HEALTH SAFETY & ENVIRONMENTAL SERVICES IN INDIANA

 - Providing a well-maintained worksite with proper access to emergency services.

-Our SSHOs have an OSHA 30-hour Construction DOL card with comprehensive training in First Aid, CPR, and AED.
+Our SSHOs hold an OSHA 30-hour Construction DOL card and comprehensive First Aid, CPR, and AED training.

 FAQS